the erosive process that reduces the size of glaciers

 Aurora borealis=The Northern Lights caused by the interaction between the solar wind, the Earth's magnetic field and the upper atmosphere; a similar effect happens in the southern hemisphere where it is known as the aurora australis.

-lying between two extremes in time or space or state
+lying between two extremes in time, space, or state

 Andean margin=A continental margin characterized by subduction of an oceanic lithospheric plate beneath a continental plate. (syn: active continental margin)